CJCrafter/PolymartReleasePlugin/README.md

 # Polymart Release Gradle Plugin

 A Gradle plugin for automating releases to Polymart.
+[Check it out on the gradle plugin portal](https://plugins.gradle.org/plugin/com.cjcrafter.polymart-release).

 ## Features